 1 hour.
-A capstone course for the engineering major.
-Discussion of current trends and issues in the engineering profession.
-Features invited speakers from the industrial sector.
+This is a seminar series that discusses current trends and issues in the engineering profession.
+Features invited speakers from the industrial sector and serves as preparation for job search and post-graduation life.
 Additional course fee is required.